 I want to make stuff.
 This website shows some of the software and web projects I made.
 It has been my hobby ever since my parents gave me my first LEGO set.

 Most of my projects I store and share on Github or Bitbucket but not everything is public.
 A more complete list of my professional and educational career would be my curriculum vitae, or my less detailed LinkedIn.

 I have been making websites since I first found out Netscape came with a program called Composer.
 The internet was so simple back then!

 The Stemwegwijzer is a small web-app that points you to the nearest polling station, measured in walking/cycling distance.

 During the 2017 general elections the app was a first of its kind.
 We deployed it for all general and municipal elections since then.

-Tresoar, the Frysian archives, stores many old maps from the region in their archives.
+Tresoar, the Frisian archives, stores many old maps from the region in their archives.
 This website makes these available.
 It filters them when you focus on a specific region, and you can view them together with other old and up-to-date maps and spatial information.